 She has also obtained favorable rulings for her clients, resulting in published opinions.
 For example, in In re Keast she obtained a victory in a published opinion in the Michigan Court of Appeals in an adoption case which is now one of the most frequently cited cases in Adoption Law.
 In Rose v Rose, Ms. Speaker's efforts led to a published opinion addressing whether a party who waived his right to modification of spousal support can obtain relief from judgment.
 In Glaubius v Glaubius, the Court of Appeals held that a couple's divorce judgement did not bar the mother from later seeking a revocation of her ex-husband's paternity.
+In Lieberman v Orr she convinced the Court of Appeals to overturn a trial judges so called parenting time decision because the new parenting time schedule actually changed custody.
+In In re MGR, she helped prospectived adoptive parents finalize an adoption after years of litigation, multiple appeals and Supreme Court oral argument.
 She has achieved great success in obtaining the rarely-granted peremptory reversals for clients in the Michigan Supreme Court and the Court of Appeals.
 In Romans v Michigan DHS she obtained a reversal from 6th Circuit of trial court's grant of summary judgment on an employee's Family Medical Leave Act claim.

 In addition to a demonstrated history of effective appellate advocacy, Ms. Speaker is highly involved in the legal community.
 She was appointed by the Michigan Supreme Court to two four-year terms on the Court Reporter and Recorder Board of Review.
 She is a past chair of the Appellate Practice Section for the State Bar of Michigan.
 She is also Past President to the Ingham County Bar Association.
 Through her written and oral advocacy, Ms. Speaker has demonstrated a passion for developing an appellate practice that gives her clients a voice, while contributing to the legal community.
-Liisa lives in Lansing with her husband, two daughters, Great Dane and a cat.
+Liisa lives in Lansing with her husband, two daughters, two great danes and a tortoise.

 Sheet Metal Employers Industry Promotion Fund v Absolut Balancing Co., ___ F.3d ___ (6th 2016)